wp-plugins/simpul-tweets-by-esotech/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Go to Appearance -> Widgets
 4. Drag the "Twitter" Widget into the Sidebar you want to use.
-5. Choose the options as you need them.
+5. Make sure to enter the Twitter Consumer Key, Consumer Secret, Access Token and Access Token Secret.
+Choose other options as you need them.

 == Frequently Asked Questions ==